b00f/b00f.github.io/_posts/2020-05-07-rust_future _explained.markdown

 ThreadId(1): Answering phone: 5
 ```

 Awesome!
 We have implemented our call center application in asynchronous mode.
 We only allocated one thread for our call center application.
 Now we are running our call center without hiring anyone.
-First we respond to an email, then later we yields or give up responding emails and response to a waited phone call. later we back to respond another email and so on.
+First we respond to an email, then we yield or give up responding emails and respond to a waiting phone call.
+Later we go back and respond to another email and so on.

 <h3>Green threads</h3>

 In Rust tasks are asynchronous **green threads**.
-Green thread is not an OS thread.
-Green thread are controlled by **runtime** rather than OS:
+A green thread is not an OS thread, rather a green thread is controlled by a **runtime** instead of the OS:

 > Green threads are threads that are scheduled by a virtual machine (VM) instead of natively by the underlying operating system.

 The definition from Wikipedia raises several points.
 First green threads are threads: they can be seen as lightweight processes executed concurrently and sharing the same address space.
 Second, they are provided by a user mode program, meaning that we do not need to hack the kernel in order to implement them!

-The definition mentions a virtual machine, this is not exactly accurate .
-I would rather say an execution environment or more simply, a runtime.
+The definition mentions a virtual machine, but this is not exactly accurate.
+I would rather say an execution environment, or more simply a runtime.
-Green thread can be executed into same OS thread or different OS thread, i.e. if you use `tokio::task::spawn_local` the code will be executed in the same OS thread, however by using `tokio::task::spawn` the code will be executed in different OS thread and this is why Futures need to implement Send trait to work with spawn function.
+Green threads can be executed on one OS thread or multiple different OS threads.
+If you use `tokio::task::spawn_local`, the code will be executed on the same OS thread, however by using `tokio::task::spawn` the code might be executed in different OS thread.
+Futures need to implement the Send trait to work with the `spawn` function.

-Calling and awaiting this function will cause the current task to yield to the Tokio runtime's scheduler, allowing other tasks to be scheduled.
-Eventually, the yielding task will be polled again, allowing it to execute.
+Calling and awaiting a function will cause the current task to yield to the Tokio runtime's scheduler, which allows other tasks to be scheduled.
+Eventually, the yielding task will be polled again, allowing it to continue executing.

 <h3>Rust’s Futures vs JavaScript’s Promises</h3>

-Futures in Rust are similar to Promises in JavaScripts.
-However there is a basic difference between them.
-In JavaScrip Promises are based on callback.
-It’s Push based model.
-In Rust, Futures are is Pull based.
-There is big advantage of using poll base model in Rust.
-In JavaScripts, promises automatically starts whenever you define them (JavaScript has built-in runtime), however in Rust Futures are lazy, they do not run until they are polled. you need to define a runtime and manually execute a task which can gives you more control on tasks.
+Futures in Rust are similar to Promises in JavaScript, but there is a basic difference between them.
+In JavaScrip Promises are based on callbacks.
+It is a push based model.
+In Rust, Futures are pull based.
+A poll based model fits much better with how Rust works than a pull based model would.
+In JavaScript, promises are automatically started when you define them (JavaScript has a built-in runtime), however Futures are lazy in Rust, which means that they do not run until they are polled.
+You need to define a runtime and manually execute a task which can give you more control over your tasks.

 <h4>References:</h4>
 - [Rust’s Journey to Async/Await](https://www.youtube.com/watch?v=lJ3NC-R3gSI)